 Adding continuous monitoring to your Quality Control (QC) program provides another layer of safety and validation.
-Just like equipment must be revalidated after an aborted cycle, monitoring the air allows for process and quality control.
+Just like equipment must be revalidated after an aborted cycle, monitoring the air allows for process and Quality Control.
+Having this additional layer of QC will keep your employees satisfied and safe.

 Don't know what chemicals are used in your sterilizers or high-level disinfectant equipment?